-THE National Student Committee of the International Socialists met over the weekend and discussed in full the events at Lancaster and how IS Societies in colleges should respond.
+THE National Student Committee of the International Socialists met over the week-end and discussed in full the events at Lancaster and how IS Societies in colleges should respond.
 It was decided to push for an emergency resolution at NUS Conference.

 The date for the IS Student Conference has been fixed for 17-18 May.
-Agenda and conference documents will be circulated at the beginning of term and motions THE following letter has been sent by the national committee of NOISS, the organisa-tion of IS Societies, to the Broad Left in NUS, the Communist Party and the 10 March there has still been no reply.
+Agenda and conference documents will be circulated at the beginning of term and motions THE following letter has been sent by the national committee of NOISS, the organisation of IS Societies, to the Broad Left in NUS, the Communist Party and the Moming Star.
+Although it was sent on the 10 March there has still been no reply.

-'Dear Comrades.

-The NUS elections due to take place at the Llandudno conference have attracted more candidates than have been seen for a number of years.
-Of particular note is the appearance of the Radical Action Group and the Liberals.
+'Dear Comrades, 'The NUS elections due to take place at the Llandudno conference have attracted more candidates than have been seen for a number of years.
+Of particular note is the appearance of the Radical

+Action Group and the Liberals.
-We believe that these slates do not yet

-represent a real threat and that the two principal slates are the Broad Left and NOISS.
+'We believe that these slates do not yet represent a real threat and that the two principal slates are the Broad Left and NOISS.
 We feel that the left should at the same time debate its differences and unite against the right wing.

-'We therefore propose two things:

-'1 A debate between the Broad Left and NOISS on the first night of the conference.
+We therefore propose two things: 1 A debate between the Broad Left and NOISS on the first night of the conference.
 Subject to be NUS and the Student Movement.
 Details can be agreed later.

-A joint statement from Broad Left NOISS, Communist Party and the International Socialists stating that despite our differences we were united in our opposition to the Radical Action Group and the Liberals, and will therefore transfer votes to other left candidates.
-We are only prepared to enter into an open agreement of the sort mentioned above and will not agree to secret horse-trading as has been suggested by members of the Communist Party.
+2 A joint statement from Broad Left NOISS, Communist Party and the Inter-national Socialists stating that despite our differences we were united in our opposition to the Radical Action Group and the Liberals, and will therefore transfer votes to other left candidates.
+We are only prepared to enter into an open agreement of the sort mentioned above and will not agree to secret horse-trading as has been suggested by members of the Comployer Lord Aldington.
+This led to the loss of another 10,000 jobs.
+Now London's dockers learn that